+which guides the EQL agent to prioritize actions that influence time to collision and passenger comfort.

-\subsubsection{Network Architecture, Parameter Settings and Implementation}
+\subsubsection{Network Architecture, Parameter Settings, and Implementation}

-To ensure the effectiveness of \method and baseline methods for a fair comparison, a suitable network architecture and corresponding parameter settings need to be selected.
-For this purpose, we employed an automated hyperparameter optimization framework, Optuna~\cite{akiba2019optuna}, and conducted pilot studies to optimize both the network architecture and parameter settings.
-The detailed implementation can be found in our publicly available repository~\cite{MOEQTrepo}.
+To ensure the effectiveness of \morl and \sorl for a fair comparison, a suitable network architecture and corresponding parameter settings need to be selected.
+For this purpose, we employed an automated hyperparameter optimization framework, Optuna~\cite{akiba2019optuna}, and conducted a pilot study to optimize both the network architecture and parameter settings.
+The detailed implementation is available in our publicly available repository~\cite{MORLrepo}.

-Based on the original EQL implementation~\cite{yang2019generalized} and a tool called MORL-Baselines~\cite{felten2024toolkit}, we implemented \method.
+Based on the original EQL implementation~\cite{yang2019generalized} and a tool called \morl-Baselines~\cite{felten2024toolkit}, we implemented \morl.
 We adopt the $\epsilon $-greedy policy~\cite{stadie2015incentivizing} to balance exploration and exploitation of the action space and utilize the prioritized experience replay~\cite{schaul2015prioritized} to store transition tuples.
 Additionally, we apply homotopy optimization~\cite{watson1989modern} for calculating the loss function.
-Meanwhile, \sorlw employs the same implementation as DeepCollision, proposed by Lu et al.~\cite{lu2022learning}, which has demonstrated effectiveness in testing AVs using RL.
+Meanwhile, \sorl employs the same implementation as DeepCollision, proposed by Lu et al.~\cite{lu2022learning}, which has demonstrated effectiveness in testing AVs using RL.

+To ensure comprehensive evaluation across different testing focuses, we designed a set of 10 pairwise objective combinations based on the reward definitions in Section~\ref{subsubsec:momdp}.
+Each combination includes two objectives (e.g., $\{TTC, Jerk\}$ for safety and comfort, or $\{Dis, RC\}$ for distance and efficiency), enabling us to investigate the interactions and trade-offs between different requirements while keeping the experimental complexity manageable.

-For model training, based on Optuna's tuning results and our pilot study, we executed 1200 episodes, each consisting of 6 time steps, with 40 CARLA simulator minimum unit times allocated for each time step.
-To account for the stochastic nature of our method and selected baselines, during the model evaluation phase, we executed 100 episodes for both \method and \sorlw, freezing the training-related parameters while keeping the remaining parameters unchanged.
+For model training, based on Optuna's tuning results and our pilot study, we executed 1200 episodes, each consisting of 5 time steps, with 40 CARLA simulator minimum unit times allocated for each time step.
+To account for the stochastic nature of \morl and \sorl, during the model evaluation phase, we executed 100 episodes for both algorithms, freezing the training-related parameters while keeping the remaining parameters unchanged.